National Bike Week 2021

 What is Bike Week?

-Bike Week is the annual celebration of everything that’s wonderful about cycling and in 2021 runs from 30th May to 5th June.
+Bike Week is the annual celebration of everything that’s wonderful about cycling and in 2021 runs from Sunday-Saturday, 30 May-5 June.
 Organised by Cycling UK and Cycling Scotland it’s a time to remind ourselves of all the positives that riding a bike can bring, including our own health and wellbeing, the theme of this year’s event.